frovedis/frovedis/doc/manual/python/linalg/scalapack.md

 ### 9. sgesvd(a, compute_uv = 1, full_matrices = 0, lwork = 0, overwrite_a = 0)

 __Parameters__
 _**a**_: It accepts a python array-like input or left hand side numpy matrix of the linear equation having int, float (float32) or double (float64) type values.
-It also accepts FrovedisBlockcyclicMatrix instance having float (float32) or double (float64) type values.
+It also accepts FrovedisBlockcyclicMatrix instance having float (float32) type values.
 _**compute\_uv**_: It accepts an integer parameter that specifies whether left singular matrix and right singular matrix will be computed.
 If it is set as '0', a numpy matrix of shape **(1,1)** and datatype same as 'a' will be assigned to the left and right singular matrix.
 (Default: 1)